Oregon Divorce Frequently Asked Questions

 Also keep in mind that many cases start out with everyone on their best behavior and the best of intentions, only to deteriorate later for a variety of reasons.
 It is also important to recognize that divorce cases often involve not only the complex valuation and division of substantial assets (real property, personal property, debts, bank accounts, insurance and retirement benefits, etc.), but also the critical and emotionally volatile issues of child custody, support and visitation.

 In Oregon, there is no technical waiting period for divorce, but the Respondent (the party required to respond to the divorce petition) has 30 days to respond.
 If the Respondent does not respond, the Petitioner (the party filing the case) can seek a default judgment from the Court.
 Contested divorces take much longer to finalize than stipulated cases (cases where both parties agree to the divorce, and all of the settlement terms).
 Most uncontested divorce cases take a few months to finalize, based on the 30-day service period, and slow court dockets.
-Contested cases can take several months or even a year or two to resolve depending on the complexity of the case, the local court docket, and attitude of the parties towards continued litigation.
+Contested cases can take several months or even a year or two to resolveĀ depending on the complexity of the case, the local court docket, and attitude of the parties towards continued litigation.

 There is no easy answer to this question.
 Most attorneys charge by the hour for their legal services, and therefore the cost of a divorce is directly related to how much work needs to be done on the case.
+Uncontested divorces are less expensive than contested divorces.

 You’ll need to read over the paperwork very carefully, and quickly decide how to respond.
 You typically have only 30 days from the date of service to respond or the court can enter a default judgment (i.e. the opposing spouse “wins”).
 In some proceedings, you may only have 14 days to respond.
 If you are served with papers, do not delay in contacting an attorney.
 Most attorneys are very busy and it may take an attorney a week or two to properly respond to pleadings filed by the opposing spouse.